-If a student receives financial aid, but never attends classes, Molloy College will return all disbursed funds to the respective federal aid programs.
-If the student owes any money to Molloy College, resulting from the return of federal funds, the student will be billed by the Bursar's Office.
-If the student does not pay the funds due to Molloy College, a financial hold is placed on the student's account.
+If a student receives financial aid, but never attends classes, Molloy University will return all disbursed funds to the respective federal aid programs.
+If the student owes any money to Molloy University, resulting from the return of federal funds, the student will be billed by the Bursar's Office.
+If the student does not pay the funds due to Molloy University, a financial hold is placed on the student's account.
 As a result, the student will not be permitted to register for classes or receive transcripts until the balance is paid.

 Definition of an academic related activity